-This three-piece set is an entire bedding system that costs a fraction of what you’d spend on a Western mattress, duvet, and pillow, making it both an environmentally and economically sound option.
+This three-piece set is an entire bedding system that costs a fraction of what you’d expect to spend on a Western mattress, duvet, and pillow, making it both an environmentally and economically sound option.

 The mat’s thickness is two-and-a-half inches and filled with a firm polyester pad, and comes in twin, queen or king sizes.
 You’ll notice that the sleeping surface is probably firmer than what you’re used to, but it’s still supportive.
 Some people recommend buying two and layering them together until you get used to sleeping on a firmer surface.